ContinuumIO/topik/docs/projects.rst

   * a .topikproject file, describing the project metadata and how to load the project
   * a .topikdata file, containing or describing how to obtain the data contained in the project.

 Each of the above files are JSON format.
 Additional files may store data in binary format.
+If you move your outputs on disk, make sure to move all of them, or Topik will not be able to load your results.

 If using the project with a context manager, data is saved and connections are closed when the context ends.
 Otherwise, call the :meth:`~.OutputInterface.save` to write data